 Concrete Paving & Curb Construction

-Concrete is increasingly less commonly used for paving roads and parking lots, and is generally seen in new paving projects for sidewalks, curbs, aprons, and entryways to commercial establishments.
-Ohio Paving & Construction has the capabilities to pour concrete for any purpose.
-See our portfolio for more information on concrete paving projects we’ve completed in the Cleveland area.
+Concrete is less commonly used for paving roads and parking lots, and is generally seen in new paving projects for sidewalks, curbs, aprons, and entryways to commercial establishments.
+Ohio Paving & Construction, as concrete paving contractors, will find the most effective team for your concrete construction project.
+See our portfolio for photos and more information concerning concrete paving projects we’ve completed in the Cleveland area.

 Concrete cement is made up of Portland cement, water, and an aggregate, such as sand, gravel or crushed stone.
 Through a chemical reaction called hydration, the paste transforms into the strong durable material we know as concrete, capable of structuring cost-efficient parking lots, commercial and residential buildings, sidewalks, bridges, roads and skyscrapers.
 Ohio Paving & Construction uses a careful measurement of the water used in the hydration reaction to deliver parking lots best-equipped to withstand the temperature variation that erodes the quality of a concrete parking lot over time.